-- The company provides tax approval regularly and on legal dates to the competent authority, which has been examined and paid for the years from the beginning of the activity until 2017.

-b.
-Employment earning tax

-- The company supplies taxes deducted from wage and salary check workers regularly and the declarations and payments are submitted on official dates, which has been checked and paid since the beginning of the company's activity until 2012. - For the years 2013 to 2016, the examination was carried out and the result of the examination was challenged.
+- The company provides tax approval regularly and on legal dates to the competent authority, which has been examined and paid for the years from the beginning of the activity until 2017. - b.
+Salary tax - The company supplies taxes deducted from wage and salary check workers regularly and the declarations and payments are submitted on official dates, which has been checked and paid since the beginning of the company's activity until 2012. - Company's records for the years from 2013 to 2020 are currently being inspected.